jademsee/webclone/README.md

 *   **Dependent Assets (Images, CSS, Fonts, etc.):** The scope rules decide which **pages to navigate to**, not which assets to save.
 Once a page is deemed in-scope, the crawler will download all of its required assets (images, stylesheets, fonts) to ensure a complete archive, even if those assets are hosted on a different domain (like a CDN).
 *   **Invalid/Malformed URLs:** Links that cannot be parsed into valid URLs are discarded before any scope rules can be applied.
 *   **Rewritten Local Video Paths:** Once a video is downloaded, its URL is mapped to a local file, and these local paths are no longer subject to domain-based scope rules during rewriting.

+### Understanding Link Prioritization

+WebClone.js now employs an **intelligent priority queue** to determine which discovered links to crawl next.
+Instead of a simple "first-in, first-out" approach, links are assigned a score based on various heuristics, ensuring that more important content is prioritized.

+Here's how the prioritization works:

+1.  **Contextual Scoring (Highest Priority):**
+    *   Links found within `<nav>` or `<header>` HTML elements receive the highest priority.
+These typically represent primary navigation points to key sections of a website.
+    *   Links found within a `<footer>` element receive the lowest priority, as they often point to less critical content like privacy policies, terms of service, or archives.

+2.  **URL Pattern Scoring:**
+    *   URLs with shorter, cleaner paths (e.g., `/products`, `/about`) are generally prioritized over those with complex paths or query parameters that might indicate deep, repetitive, or less important content.
+    *   URLs containing patterns like `/archive/`, `/tags/`, `/category/`, or `?page=` are deprioritized, as they often lead to extensive, less unique content.

+3.  **Depth as a Tie-Breaker:**
+    *   If two links have the same score, the link with the shallower crawl depth (closer to the starting URL) is prioritized.

+4.  **Initial Start URLs:**
+    *   The URLs you provide on the command line as starting points are automatically assigned the highest possible priority (`Infinity`) to ensure they are processed first.

+This intelligent prioritization helps WebClone.js to more effectively map and archive the most relevant parts of a website, especially when crawl limits (like `--max-pages` or `--max-depth`) are in place.

 ## 🤝 Contributing